Saifahmedprogrminlocallang/Programinlocallang/README.md

 pickala pickala ping ping - pickala pickala ping -

-have to ping it -
+have to ping it - ping pong it -

 art to programming - made it with all my heart and effort. ..-..